Education

 Bloom also offers a unique Prepaid Mastercard that lets borrowers draw against their approved equity on demand, rather than taking a single lump sum.
 They pay for the appraisal, and they charge no prepayment penalty if you leave because of downsizing, moving to assisted living, or death.

 Bloom operates in Ontario, British Columbia, and Alberta.
+Read the full Bloom Finance guide.

 Why Canada Is Different from the United States

-- Semi-annual compounding: Canadian law (the Interest Act) requires that mortgage interest compound no more frequently than semi-annually.
+• Semi-annual compounding: Canadian law (the Interest Act) requires that mortgage interest compound no more frequently than semi-annually.
 This benefits borrowers compared to the monthly compounding common in the US.

 The No-Negative-Equity Guarantee

-All four Canadian reverse mortgage lenders provide a no-negative-equity guarantee.
+All five Canadian reverse mortgage lenders provide a no-negative-equity guarantee.
 This means that you — or your estate — will never owe more than the fair market value of your home at the time of sale, as long as you have met the conditions of the mortgage (maintained the property, paid property taxes, kept insurance current).

 How Much Can You Borrow?